Introduction to CSS Padding Color

 </html>

-Output: The output of the above code can be seen by saving this html file and opening it through a browser.
+Output: To see the output of the above code, save the HTML file and open it in a web browser.
 It will look like this:

 - Since we are using internal CSS, we will directly code for the HTML file.

-- In the head section, we will style the element <p> within the <style> tag.
-Here only, we will define the background-clip to be limited to the padding-box.
+- We will style the element <p> within the <style> tag in the head section.
+Here only, we will define the background clip as limited to the padding box.
 The styling can be as follows:

 Code: